teemtee/tmt/tests/lint/test/data/manual_test_failed/test.md

 ## Expect
-Text similar to the one bellow is displayed
+Text similar to the one below is displayed
 ```
 Usage: tmt [OPTIONS] COMMAND [ARGS]...